ilyvion/freedink-lua/README.txt

 backward compatibility.

-Planned new features include new scripting language(s), internationalization capabilities, support for more graphical and sound formats, new graphical primitives such as rotation (mainly to avoid the need to precalculate such special effects), more screen color modes and a more advanced game editor.
+Planned new features, besides running on new platforms, include new scripting language(s), internationalization capabilities, support for more graphical and sound formats, new graphical primitives such as rotation (mainly to avoid the need to precalculate such special effects), more screen color modes and a more advanced game editor.

 It should also fix bugs (unless they were used as 'features' by DMod authors - a DMod is a Dink MODule, or add-on).

-When we say it is not revolutionary, this means that we won't complexify the engine with feature that were never meant for the game.
+When we say it is not revolutionary, this means that we won't complexify the engine with features that were never meant for the game.
 For example, free scrolling (by contrast to screen-based scrolling) would be quite complex to add without breaking compatibility.